DmitryKRTV/salesforce_trailhead_challenges/Apex Integration Services/Apex REST Callouts.md

+# Apex REST Callouts

-# Create an Apex class that calls a REST endpoint and write a test class.
+## Create an Apex class that calls a REST endpoint and write a test class.

-## Create an Apex class that calls a REST endpoint to return the name of an animal, write unit tests that achieve 100% code coverage for the class using a mock response, and run your Apex tests.
+  Create an Apex class that calls a REST endpoint to return the name of an animal, write unit tests that achieve 100% code coverage for the class using a mock response, and run your Apex tests.
 * Create an Apex class:
   * Name: AnimalLocator
   * Method name: getAnimalNameById